-Our Central Coast travel guide for California covers everything you need to know for your road trip — including the best towns, where to stay and more!
+Our Central California Coast travel guide covers everything you need to know for your road trip — including the best towns, where to stay and more!

 With such a huge coastline, you could spend a month driving along California’s Hwy 1 and still miss some of the small towns that make this state so unique.
 We have driven through and stopped along California’s central coast on several occasions, but each time we visit we find a spot we didn’t know existed and this trip was no exception.